-Per Risk Management, all transport must be done by Library Collection Services (LCS) or by approved campus and external vendors, which include institutionally-owned vehicles, TR&S, or professional art handling and shipping services such as FAST, Artex, U.S. Art, or F.A.E.
+Per Risk Management, all transport must be done by Library Collection Services (LCS) or by approved campus and external vendors.
+Campus options include approved staff driving institutionally-owned vehicles and TR&S. External vendors include professional art handling and shipping services such as FAST, Artex, U.S. Art, or Maquette.
 Commercial shippers, such as UPS and FedEx, may be used in certain circumstances, following these procedures.
 Please note that special collections materials should never be transported on foot or by personal vehicle.
 Other arrangements other than those listed above must be made through Risk Management.

 When sending and receiving shipments, loading docks should be used when possible and the need to rearrange cargo outdoors mid-transport should be minimized.

 All pickup requests must originate with the owning collection or designated units.
-If the requestor is not the same as the recipient, the requestor must consistently alert the recipient of the shipment.
-If you must make a shipment to or from a building in which your unit does not have a service point, another unit with a service point in that building can facilitate the shipment; for example, Manuscripts and Archives could facilitate a shipment on behalf of Preservation for exhibitions in the Memorabilia Room.
+If the requestor is not the same as the recipient, the requestor must alert the recipient of the shipment.
+If you must make a shipment to or from a building in which your unit does not have a service point, another unit with a service point in that building can facilitate the shipment; for example, staff in BRBL's 120 Wall St location could facilitate a shipment on behalf of Preservation for exhibitions in SML.

 Scheduling the Shipment: